ARM9/bass/README.md

 **This is not for you if:**
   * you look for a higher 'real' programming language
-  * you expect an complete toolchain that takes care about all your needs
+  * you expect a complete toolchain that takes care about all your needs

 ## Releases